 The deadline for entries is 15th January 2018.
 The shortlist will be announced in March, and an Awards ceremony will be held in London in April.

 The Keats-Shelley Prize is awarded annually and offers £5,000 across various categories.
 It will now be celebrating its 20th year, having been established in 1998.
 Since 2015 it has also been open to young writers of 16-18, under the banner of Young Romantics.

 For further details, click on the relevant poster to the left.

-The deadline for entries is week beginning 1 February 2016.
-The winners will be announced at a ceremony in London on Wednesday 13 April 2016.
-The Keats-Shelley Memorial Association is a UK charity, whose principal role is to maintain and develop the Keats-Shelley House in Rome.
-This, the house where Keats died in 1821, is situated at the foot of the Spanish Steps.
-It is open all year round and is filled with treasures, relics, books and manuscripts relating to the younger generation of Romantic poets.
-These include not only Keats and Percy ByssheShelley, but Byron, Mary Shelley, Leigh Hunt, and many other great writers associated with Rome, such as Goethe, the Brownings, Henry James, Edith Wharton and James Joyce.
+The Keats-Shelley Memorial Association is a UK charity, whose Patron is Prince Charles.
+Its principal role is to maintain and develop the Keats-Shelley House in Rome.
+This, the house where Keats died in 1821, is situated at the foot of the Spanish Steps and has for over a hundred years been a museum of the British Romantic poets.
+It is open throughout the year and is filled with treasures, relics, books and manuscripts relating particularly to the younger generation of Romantics, Keats, Bysshe and Mary Shelley, Lord Byron and Leigh Hunt, who all spent time in Italy.

 It publishes an annual scholarly journal, The Keats-Shelley Review, organises lectures and other events, and this autumn is celebrating the launch in London of a ground-breaking new play on Keats, Rebel Angel.
 For more information, visit our Events Page.